 It is said, that one unhappy customer will go out and tell 10 other people about the bad service they received in a place of business, but a satisfied customer usually only tells 3 people of the excellent services they have received.
 Strange, but true, bad service speaks louder than good service.

 In our place of business, we are always telling our clients to let us know if there are any problems or misunderstandings, as we want to give the best service possible to them.

 Many times we don’t know if something is less than satisfying from our client’s point of view unless they tell us.
 More often than not a dissatisfied client will either not come back or will post a bad review that really doesn’t explain their experience well.

 Staff’s customer service skills and training needs to be continuous and this requires effort from the business owner and management staff.
 If you do not have a continuing education program you are opening the doors for a poor service opportunity to happen, which can be very costly to your business.

 Keep your ears open and make sure you invite your clients to give you straightforward honest feedback on your service with them.
 Surveys and review cards are helpful.
 Let your customers know that reviews are always welcome and that if they help you with the information that you need, you can give better service to them in the future and focus your attention on where you need to improve as a business.

 Keep moving forward,

 Filed under Blog, Business Improvement, Customer Service, Educational Tips, Manager Topics, Practice Management, Problem Solving, Staff Motivation, Work Issues .
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 Tags: benefits of customer surveys, better service, building businesses, customer feedback, customer relationships, great teamwork, happy customers, happy employees, helping others, how to keep business coming back, pleasing customers, poor reviews hurt more